Phi Alpha Theta

 - Phi Alpha Theta grants a number of prizes and awards for its members including best chapter, undergraduate/graduate scholarships and paper prizes.

 This is an opportunity to share your historical research, meet History majors from other schools in the region, and gain experience in public speaking.
 Plus, it would look great on your resume or grad school application!
 Ask the advisor for more information about local Phi Alpha Theta conferences.

 The History Club works closely with Phi Alpha Theta and the History Department to sponsor extracurricular activities and other academic events.
 The History Club is open to any Rider University student with an interest in history regardless of their major or minor.
-For more information about the History Club contact Roderick McDonald, Faculty Advisor.
+For more information about the History Club contact Professor Erica Ryan, Faculty Advisor.

 The purpose of the History Club is:

 - To encourage students' interest in history.

 - To unite students of different disciplines through their interest in history.